-Applications to host a speaker are currently closed but will reopen in spring of 2022.
+Applications to host a speaker are now closed.

-If your organization is not eligible to host a speaker, or you would like to host outside of the application period, you can contact the speaker directly to negotiate rates, dates and other event information.
+If your organization missed the chance to apply, or is not eligible to host a speaker funded by Indiana Humanities, you can still peruse our speaker catalog and contact your preferred speaker directly to negotiate rates, dates and other event information.